Why It’s Important to Keep Your Work and Home Life Separate

 Firstly, to maintain your mental health.
-A mentalhealth.org survey estimates that one in four people will experience a mental health problem at some point in their lives.
+One in four people will experience a mental health problem each year.
 In the workplace, your inability to create a work-life balance that works for you can lead to stress which can lead to burnout.

-When left unaddressed, problems like stress, depression or anxiety can feed into bigger underlining mental health issues.
+When left unaddressed, feelings like stress, depression or anxiety can feed into bigger underlying mental health issues.
 The good news is many employers now recognise the importance of promoting positive mental health in the workplace and how it affects productivity and are changing their office culture to one that encourages positive mental health.